trawick/ct-httpd/src/2.4.x/README.md

 *TBD*

-(in short, do something fairly obvious with the CMakeLists.txt file in the src/proto1 subdir of this repo)
+(in short, do something fairly obvious with the CMakeLists.txt file in the src/proto1 subdir of this repo -- https://github.com/trawick/ct-httpd/blob/master/src/proto1/CMakeLists.txt)

 ## Command-line programs